scala/docs.scala-lang/_overviews/scala3-book/domain-modeling-fp.md

 In FP, the *data* and the *operators on that data* are two separate things; you aren’t forced to encapsulate them together like you do with OOP.

-The concept is like numerical algebra.
+The concept is similar to numerical algebra.
 When you think about whole numbers whose values are greater than or equal to zero, you have a *set* of possible values that looks like this:

 ````
 0, 1, 2 ...
 Int.MaxInt